 This classic Mushroom Swiss Burger Recipe combines tender beef patties with melty Swiss cheese, golden mushrooms, and caramelized onions for one epic burger.
+Get the full burger joint experience at your house with this easy recipe!

 Craveable Mushroom Swiss Burgers

-When I crave a burger, it’s usually something classic, like a Double Bacon Cheeseburger, but if I’m feeling the urge to venture out, my first stop is always a Mushroom Swiss Burger.
+When I crave a burger, it’s usually something classic like a Double Bacon Cheeseburger, but if I’m feeling the urge to venture out, my first stop is always a Mushroom Swiss Burger.

 Mushrooms and Swiss cheese are a combo I find hard to resist.
 I love a gooey Mushroom Swiss Grilled Cheese or a Portobello Mushroom Sandwich, but I don’t think there’s any place I love this duo more than piled on top of a juicy burger.